veeam/blksnap/README.md

 ## How to build
-Return to blk-snap directory and execute
+Return to blk_snap directory and execute
 ``` bash
 mkdir build
 cd build